dapperdandev/xbox-cloud-gaming-android/README.md

 ### Setup
 1. Create a folder named `.android` in the root of this project
   a.
+If you already have a debug keystore, copy it into the `.android` folder you created in step one
+  b.
 If you DO NOT already have a debug keystore:
   ```shell
   keytool -genkey -v -keystore ./.android/debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000
   ```
-  b.
-If you DO already have a debug keystore, copy it into the `.android` folder you created in step one
 2. `npm install`

 ### Building